 Two field components are neglected.
 The azimuthal electric field is neglected because of the axial symmetry assumed.
 The axial magnetic field can have a contribution from the beam due to azimuthal velocity of the beam.
 The magnitude has been shown to be less than one gauss in most practical cases and so is neglected.

 The space charge is calculated to supply the right side of Poisson's equation which is

-$$\nabla^2 \mathbf{V} = \frac{\rho}{\varepsilon_0} = \frac{J}{\mathbf{v}\varepsilon_0}$$ (35)
+$$\nabla^2 V = \frac{\rho}{\epsilon{\circ}} = \frac{J}{v\epsilon{\circ}}$$ (5.7)

-The element of area for J is $(r \times 1.0)$ mesh units2 where r is the particle radius.
+The element of area for J is $r \times 1.0$ square mesh units where r is the particle radius.
 The velocity is only the Z-component since the space charge is being spread between adjacent points on the same column.
 The one mesh unit space between adjacent points accounts for the 1.0 in the area expression above.

-In the finite difference form, Eq.
-(3) replaces Eq.
-(35), and the right hand side becomes where RO is to be spread between two points in inverse ratio to the distance the ray is between them, IO(K) is the current in the one radian segment of the ray (in microamperes) and ZDOT is the velocity in units of c.
-If the angle of inclination, dR/dZ, exceeds 45° , the calculation is made for RDOT.
+In the finite difference form, (3.3) replaces (5.7), and the right hand side becomes where RO is to be spread between two points in inverse ratio to the distance the ray is between them, I(K) is the current in the one radian segment of the ray (in microamperes) and ZDOT is the velocity in units of c.
+If the angle of inclination, dR/dZ, exceeds 45°, the calculation is made for RDOT.
 The absolute value of ZDOT is used to allow a negative ZDOT.
-The explicit value of R in Eq.
-(3) is canceled by the R which would convert the current to current density, thus avoiding special problems as $R \rightarrow 0$.
+The explicit value of R in (3.3) is canceled by the R which would convert the current to current density, thus avoided special problems as $R \rightarrow 0$ .

-$$RO = \frac{36\pi \times 10^9 \text{ IO}(\text{K}) \times 10^{-6}}{\text{ABS}(\text{ZDOT}) \times 3 \times 10^8} = (3.77 - 4) \text{ IO}(\text{K})/\text{ABS}(\text{ZDOT})$$ (36)
+$$RO = \frac{36\pi \times 10^9 I(K) \times 10^{-6}}{ABS(ZDOT) \times 3 \times 10^8} = \frac{(3.77 \times 10^{-4})I(K)}{ABS(ZDOT)}$$ (5.8)

 In practice, however, there are still some space charge problems near the axis.
-In rectangular coordinates, if the axis is a plane of symmetry, then any trajectory between R = 0 and R = 1 has a mirror image between R = 0 and R = -1.
+In rectangular coordinates, if the axis is a plane of symmetry, then any trajectory between R = 0 and R = 1 has a mirror image between R=0 and R=-1.
+(A reminder again...when in rectangular coordinates, the axis still retain their cylindrical labels.)
 To account for all the space charge on the axis, the calculated charge is doubled.
-In cylindrical coordinates, it has been found necessary to multiply the axial space charge by an empirical factor of 5.5.
-While no satisfactory explanation of this has ever appeared, the behavior of ideal laminar beams in test problems is markedly improved and highly convergent beams appear to behave as expected.
+In cylindrical coordinates, the algorithm for distributing the space charge proportionately to the distance between the adjacent points is not a very accurate solution.
+Good smooth laminar flow near the axis results by simply making the space charge on the axis equal to that found for the first row.

-VIII.
-TRAJECTORY ANALYSIS
+6. TRAJECTORY ANALYSIS